Camp Alert |

 (1865 - 1889), Hays

 Originally named Fort Fletcher until 1866.
 It was built to provide protection for settlers, various roads and trails, and for the Kansas Pacific Railroad.
 It was also used as a supply depot for other forts in the western part of the state.
-It was moved 15 miles northwest on Big Creek after the 1867 flood.
+It was moved 15 miles northwest on Big Creek to its present site after the 1867 flood.
 This is where William "Buffalo Bill" Cody acquired his nickname while supplying buffalo meat to railroad construction workers.
-The original pre-1867 site is now a golf course.
-Only the Guardhouse and the two-story hexagonal Blockhouse (both 1867) were built of limestone, and are the only original buildings still on their original sites.
+The original pre-1867 site is now a golf course, with a 1931 monument to Elizabeth Custer.
+At the post-1867 site the Guardhouse and the two-story hexagonal Blockhouse (both 1867) were built of limestone, and are the only original buildings still on their original sites.
 The Kansas Historical Society maintains the two stone buildings, with a museum in the blockhouse.
-The campus of Fort Hays State University occupies much of the former reservation.
+The campus of Fort Hays State University occupies much of the former military reservation.

-A summer cavalry encampment, with a stockaded corral, located on Bow Creek at the North Fork Solomon River.
+A Tennessee cavalry summer encampment, with a stockaded corral, located on Bow Creek at the North Fork Solomon River, while they provided escort for a government survey team.
 Site is now under the waters of the Kerwin Reservoir.

-In 1871 local settlers erected a 90-by-50-foot stockade within the town, which became known as Fort Kirwin.
+In 1871 during an Indian scare local settlers erected a 90-by-50-foot stockade within the town, which became known as Fort Kirwin.
+A marker is in town.

 (1873 - 1878), Phillipsburg